 - A group interview – likely to include a group verbal and group practical task.
 (No prior preparation is required).

-The applicant’s written work and performance at interview will be assessed by members of the physiotherapy team and in addition input may be obtained from invited clinicians, current students and members of the public.
+The applicant’s performance at interview will be assessed by members of the physiotherapy team and in addition input may be obtained from invited clinicians, current students and members of the public.

-Applicants attending selection days will be ranked and the top ranked applicants will receive offers.
+Applicants attending selection days will be ranked and all applicants meeting our thresholds will receive offers.
 We expect to make offers from January through to the end of March/April.
-Applicants who are not invited to selection days or who do not perform satisfactorily at selection day will be informed as soon as we can.
+Applicants can expect to be notified regarding the interview decision within 10-14 days via UCAS tracker.

 Entry criteria are subject to review and change each academic year.